Individual Therapy & Psychotherapy

 A personalized approach occurs during individual sessions.
 Generally, talk therapy will consist of one-on-one, 45-minute to 60-minute sessions a week with a counselor.
 During the sessions, the patient can discuss whatever is concerning or bothering them.

-Throughout addiction treatment, patients will learn how to cope with behaviors and thoughts they’re experiencing.
+Throughout addiction treatment, patients will learn how to cope with the behaviors and thoughts they’re experiencing.
 The therapy sessions can occur from a few short-term sessions a month to year long-term sessions.

 How Can Individual Therapy Help?